Introduction

 The goal for every project that involves wire crimping is to achieve a secure and reliable connection.
 Follow these steps to deliver effective results:

-- Make sure you choose the right wire crimping tools and die nests
+- Make sure you choose the right wire crimping tools and die nests.
+It is important to choose crimping tools with ergonomic handles for comfortable use.

 - Double-check the wire size and shape and the terminal material